 Lev Grossman is “one of this country’s smartest and most reliable critics,” says The New York Times, but—and this is rare—he’s also a popular novelist.
-His #1 bestselling Magicians trilogy has transformed fantasy and is now a hit TV series on Syfy in its critically acclaimed second season.
+His #1 bestselling Magicians trilogy has transformed fantasy and is now a hit TV series on Syfy that’s returning for a third season in 2018.
 George R.R.
 Martin (Game of Thrones) writes: “The Magicians is to Harry Potter as a shot of Irish whiskey is to a glass of weak tea.”

 Grossman’s #1 New York Times bestselling Magicians trilogy has been published in 25 countries.
 It debuted as an NBC/Universal television series on the SyFy channel this January.
 Entertainment Weekly calls the new show “a looking-glass fiction held up to a world cluttered with looking-glass fictions” and an “American pop-aware enterprise with an abundance of salty cynicism and sex magic, plus a sinister force of antagonism.”
 To The Hollywood Reporter, The Magicians’ “ability to be entertaining and compelling with remarkable consistency ... is a real and pleasant surprise.”